Consensys/quorum/README.md

 Note in particular the `v` field of "0x25" (37 in decimal) which marks this transaction as having a private payload (input).

+## Demonstrating Privacy
+Documentation detailing steps to demonstrate the privacy features of Quorum can be found in the [Testing Quorum](https://github.com/jpmorganchase/quorum/wiki/Getting-Set-Up) section of the wiki.

 ## Further Reading

 Further documentation can be found in the [docs](docs/) folder and on the [wiki](https://github.com/jpmorganchase/quorum/wiki/).